| | | | | |

 • Rub the garlic and herb mixture over the surface of the lamb.

-• Tie the lamb with kitchen twine in several places to hold it together and place it in the roasting pan.
+• Tie the lamb with kitchen twine in several places to hold it together and place it on the rack in the roasting pan.

-• Roast the lamb for 10 minutes, then turn the oven down to 350°F. Continue roasting for 20 to 25 minutes per pound.
-Look for a temperature of 130°F for medium or 140°F for medium-well (the temperature will rise about 5 degrees or so when rested).
+• Roast the lamb for 10 minutes at 450°F, then turn the oven down to 350°F. Continue roasting for 20 to 25 minutes per pound.
+Look for an internal temperature of 130°F for medium-rare or 140°F for medium (the temperature will rise about 5 degrees or so when rested).

 • Remove the roast and let it rest for 10 to 15 minutes before carving.